LeudiX/simple-hospital-on-call-management-system/Readme.md

 - Check Vital Signs validation when creating a new consultation by doctor
 - Check consultations inconsistencies with users deleted in system
 - Add profile access to admin on system management
-- *WORKING*Add consultations management on admin session with sorting, pagination and filtering
+- *DONE*Add consultations management on admin session with sorting, pagination and filtering
 - Consider implementing a more robust file management strategy, like checking file types and sizes, to ensure that application handles image uploads securely and efficiently
 - Add Vital Signs management on admin session with sorting, pagination and filtering
 - Improve UI of consultations and vital signs management